qureshinomaan/Real-Time-Digit-Recognition/readme.md

+# NOTE
+The out of sample error of this model is very high.
+Probably the model is overfitted to the training data.
+I will improve it once I get a more better understanding of how to set hyperparameters.
+Sorry for such low performance.

 # RealTime Digit Recoginition
-This program takes the input from the user using a pygame window and then predicting digit.
+This program takes the input from the user using a pygame window and then predicts the digit.

 ## How to use the program?
 * Clone this repository.